-It was different times and a different era over half a century ago, when drivers indulged in a permissive and festive behaviour on the eve of a Grand Prix.
+It was different times and a different era 52 years ago, when drivers indulged in a permissive and festive behaviour on the eve of a Grand Prix.

-A day before the 1968 season's curtain raiser, held at Kyalami on January 1, the F1 fraternity came together for a merry New Year's bash.
+A day before the 1968 season's curtain raiser at Kyalami on January 1, the F1 fraternity came together for a merry New Year's bash.

 Seen here (above) is Lotus' Colin Chapman, flanked by Jack Brabham and Jim Clark who, despite his joyous demeanour, would have no trouble winning the South African GP the following day.